securefederatedai/openfl/docs/get_started/examples/interactive_tensorflow_mnist.rst

 In this tutorial, we will set up a federation and train a basic TensoFlow model on the MNIST dataset using the interactive API.
 See `full tutorial <https://github.com/securefederatedai/openfl/tree/f1657abe88632d542504d6d71ca961de9333913f/openfl-tutorials/interactive_api/Tensorflow_MNIST>`_.

-About the dataset
+**About the dataset**

-It is a dataset of 60,000 small square 28×28 pixel grayscale images of handwritten single digits between 0 and 9.
-More info at `wiki <https://en.wikipedia.org/wiki/MNIST_database>'_.
+It is a dataset of 60,000 small square 28x28 pixel grayscale images of handwritten single digits between 0 and 9.
+More info at `wiki <https://en.wikipedia.org/wiki/MNIST_database>`_.

 .. note::